uclalawcovid19behindbars/custodial_mortality_project/README.md

 The `Raw` sub-folder contains data files on `Deaths` in state prisons that our project has collected and standardized.
 There are four types of `Raw` death data: `Annual`, `Monthly`, `Individual`, and `Additional`.
 The `Annual` sub-folder contains data files from state prison systems for which we gathered data reported as annual aggregates.
 The `Monthly` sub-folder contains data files from state prison systems for which we gathered data reported as monthly aggregates.
 The `Individual` sub-folder contains data files from state prison systems for which we gathered data with an individual data of death for each reported death.
 The `Additional` sub-folder contains data files from state prisons for which we have separated observations on deaths in custody due to discrepancy inquiries or the inclusion of non-prison / pre-trial facilities.
 Each `Raw` file is titled by the state abbrevation for the state prison system it covers and the name of the time interval of reporting.

 The `Raw` sub-folder also contains data files on `Demographics` in state prisons that our project has collected and standardized.
 There are two types of of `Raw` demographics data: `Combined` and `Distinct`.
 The `Combined` sub-folder contains data files from state prisons that report information on the total population by age group and sex.
 The `Distinct` sub-folder contains data files from state prisons that report information on the total population by age group and the total population by sex separately.
+Population totals for state prison agencies that provide `Distinct` demographic data are calculated in functions described below (i.e. read_CMP_dem and harmonize_CMP_dem) by applying the population sex ratio for the prison system uniformly across each reported age group.
+Population totals for states that provide `Distinct` demographic data from these functions therefore do not represent numbers reported directly by prison agencies.

 ### Documents

-This folder contains documentation for how we obtained data for each state prison system.
-Sub-folders for each state contain a RMarkdown file describing how we obtained the data, what variables are present in the data, and how to load and compare annual aggregates from the data with past MCI reports from BJS.
+This folder contains documentation for how the project obtained data for each state prison system.
+Sub-folders for each state contain a R Markdown file describing how we obtained the data, what variables are present in the data, and how to load and compare annual aggregates from the data with past MCI reports from BJS.

 `Example` folders contain raw unprocessed versions of the documents / data sources used to create the datasets in the `Raw` folder.

 ### Graphics

 This folder contains visualizations summarizing the coverage of records contained in this database.

 ## Accessing the Data and Data Dictionary